guestdaniel/EfferentModel_GuestFarhadiCarney2026/src/mex/README.txt

         >> Power-law adaptation is implemented with a new approximation scheme described in Guest and Carney (20xx)
 		>> "Rabbit" is the default species (i.e., `species=1`)
-		>> The efferent system includes both WDR and IC-driven gain control.
+		>> The efferent system includes only the WDR-driven gain control.
            See Farhadi et al. (2023) for more information on the basic architecture, and Guest et al. (202x) for information on the inclusion of "cross-channel" gain control
-		>> The IC model is a band-enhanced neuron with a BMF near 60-100 Hz

 4. Numerous detailed example simulations and plots are available in another m file, `demo.m`.